implse/Data_Structure_Python/README.md

 ## Linked List
 A linked List is a data structure used for storing collections of data.

+- Not contiguous piece of memory.
+- Differing size storage space at each index.
+- Dynamic - New piece of memory allocated for each node.

 |Operation                   |Big O  |
 |----------------------------|-------|
 |Indexing                    |O(n)   |